laydros/fnorm/README.md

 `fnorm` accepts one or more file paths.
 By default it renames files in place; pass `--dry-run` to preview the changes without touching the filesystem.

+If you forget to supply a path, Clap reports the error and displays usage information for you.

 ```bash
 # Show command help
 cargo run -- --help